Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/bacteriophage-MS2-coat-protein-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>We used the Dail server website to compare the structural similarities of ligand proteins, and selected the previous information with high similarity for presentation.
-The Dali server is a network service for comparing protein.</p></font>
+<font><p>We used the Dail server website to compare the structural similarities of ligand proteins, and chose the top 10 in terms of similarity for presentation.
+The Dali server is a network service for comparing protein structures in 3D.
+Dali compares them against those in the Protein Data Bank (PDB).
+Z-score is a standard score that is converted from an original score.
+The list of neighbours is sorted by Z-score.
+Similarities with a Z-score lower than 2 are spurious.
+RMSD (Root Mean Square Deviation) value is used to measure the degree to which atoms deviate from the alignment position.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>